adobe/adobe-sensei-ai-functions/lesson6.md

        app update asset_created_composition ~/adobe-sensei-actions-lab/exercises/exercise-2/composition.js

-3. Open the browser to your Creative Cloud instance and trigger the `Asset Created` event by uploading a low quality image into it.
-One has been included for you to use by the name of `~/adobe-sensei-actions-lab/images/quality-fail.png`.
+3. Open the browser to your Creative Cloud instance and trigger the `asset_created` event by uploading a low quality image into it.
+One has been included for you within the projects `~/adobe-sensei-actions-lab/stock-photos` folder by the name of `quality-fail.png`.

-5. Switch back to the Adobe I/O Runtime Shell to find your session:
+5. Switch back to the **Adobe I/O Runtime Shell** to find your session:

        session list